docker-archive/mta_java_workshop/README.md

 Congratulations, you have created five new repositories in two new organizations, each with one team and a user each.

 ## <a name="task2"></a>Task 2: Deploy a Java Web App with Universal Control Plane
 Now that we've completely configured our cluster, let's deploy a couple of web apps.
 The first app is a basic Java CRUD (Create Read Update Delete) application in Tomcat that writes to a MySQL database.

-### <a name="task2.1"></a> Task 2.1: Clone the Demo Repo
+### <a name="task2.1"></a> Task 2.1: Clone the Repository

-1. From PWD click on the `worker1` link on the left to connnect your web console to the UCP Linux worker node.
+1. From PWD click on the `worker1` link on the left to connect your web console to the UCP Linux worker node.

 2. Before we do anything, let's configure an environment variable for the DTR URL/DTR hostname.
 You may remember that the session information from the Play with Docker landing page.
 Select and copy the the URL for the DTR hostname.